 Planet Word will be a “free-for-entry museum using technology to explore speech, literature, journalism and poetry,” according to the article.
 Anne Curzan, professor of English and linguistics at the University of Michigan, is on the board of advisors.
-In a blog for The Chronicle of Higher Education she wrote that the proposed museum could support more “linguistically informed language exploration in school curricula.”
+In a blog post for Lingua Franca (no longer available) she wrote that the proposed museum could support more “linguistically informed language exploration in school curricula.”

 Curzan describes the move by linguists and teachers to design educational materials that introduce linguistics in the early grades, along with geology, chemistry, and biology.
 “There is nothing more human than language, and students should learn about how language evolves, how dialects work, how they create new slang, how humans and computers learn language, and more—as they also learn the conventions of standard, formal writing (which right now too often gets equated with ‘what students need to know about language’).
 Kids love to play with language, and we could exploit that much more in the elementary- and secondary-school curriculum than we do.”

 The proposed site of Planet Word is the lovely Franklin School, built in 1869 and nearly demolished in 1968.